richardjhong/quiz-flashcards/README.md

   - showScoresPage

   ### startLoad
   This function effectively clears the content-card of any children and presents the elements for when the player first loads the page.
-This function is also called if the player clicks "Go back?" once on the score page.
+This function is also called if the player clicks "Go back?" when on the score page.
 Notice that this function is also invoked on line 58 of the script.js to allow for the game start button to appear and start the sequence of events.

   ### clearCardContent
   This function clears the children of content-card div.